ShadowsocksR-Live/iShadowsocksR/README.md

 Potatso has in total 33 (2 as submodules dependencies as used as local file in Cocoapod) dependencies as following

-* 28 Cocoapod dependencies
+* 24 Cocoapod dependencies
-* 1 Carthage dependency
-* 4 submodules dependencies
+* 9 submodules dependencies

 The project is tested with Xcode `9.2 (9C40B)` on iOS `11.2 (15B92)` device with cocoapod version `1.3.1`+, and carthage version `0.18.1`.
 If you experienced an expected issue, try to use those versions, if still experience the problem please file the issue.